Kamen Rider Ghost: Casting and production

 The Kamen Rider Ghost trademark was registered by Toei on April 28, 2015.

 Shun Nishime is the lead actor of Kamen Rider Ghost, portraying the hero Takeru Tenkūji.
 At only 17 years old, he is one of the youngest actors to portray the leading role in a Kamen Rider Series, coming after Masaki Suda from Kamen Rider W who was 16 at the time of filming and tying with Takeru Satoh from Kamen Rider Den-O. The rest of the cast includes female lead Hikaru Ohsawa, the rival Kamen Rider Ryosuke Yamamoto, Takayuki Yanagi, Yoshiyuki Morishita, Hayato Isomura, and Naoto Takenaka.

 Japanese rock band Kishidan performs the television series' opening theme song.
 When Kishidan's involvement was announced, lead singer Show Ayanocozey joked that he was very worried about writing the song, but consulted with Takashi Niigaki on how to write songs about ghosts.

 Episodes

-Much like some of Gaim's earlier episodes, the episode titles for this series are all in the form of a exclamatory sentences, with the first one being exactly two kanji long much like Kuuga's episodes.
+Much like some of Gaim's earlier episodes, the episode titles for this series are all in the form of an exclamatory sentences, with the first one being exactly two kanji long much like Kuuga's episodes.